-These are online platforms that enable instructors to host and sell their courses.
+These are online platforms that are used by instructors for hosting online courses and selling courses.
 However, Udemy and Thinkific’s comparison is not exactly an apples-to-apples comparison.

-They are different platforms with unique features and pricing models.
-In this article, we will discuss and compare Thinkific vs. Udemy.
+They are different teaching platforms with unique features and pricing models.
+In this article, we will discuss and compare Thinkific vs Udemy.

 The analysis will help you understand the differences and identify which platform offers what you are searching for.

-Thinkific is a course creation platform for teaching online recommended by top marketing experts.
+Thinkific is an online course creation platform to teach online recommended by top marketing experts.